 There is no official poster template for Optica Meetings.
 However, there are a number of companies that offer free templates to assist you in creating your Poster PDF.
 The A0 poster size formatted vertically is the most popular based on the physical dimensions of boards provided on site.

 Please note that poster papers are not supplied with electricity or audiovisual equipment.
-Generally, an eight-foot-high x four-foot-wide approximately (244cm x 122cm) bulletin board, a sign indicating your paper number, and push-pins or adhesive tape will be provided.
+Generally, the following will be provided: an eight-foot-high x four-foot-wide (approximately 244cm x 122cm), a sign indicating your paper number and push-pins or adhesive tape.

-Any deviations from this poster size as well as exact set-up and tear down time will appear on the main For Speakers (navigate one level up) page for your specific meeting.
+Any deviations from this poster size and exact set-up and tear-down times will be published on the main For Speakers page for your specific meeting.
 These details are also communicated to poster presenters with their acceptance notification.

-All poster presenters (in person and remote) are encouraged to provide a one-page Poster PDF.
-This is the same file that would be prepared to print for posting on-site (see poster preparation and template above).
+All poster presenters are encouraged to provide a one-page Poster PDF.
+This is the same file that would be prepared to print for posting on-site.
+(See information on poster preparation and templates.)

-Upload the poster PDF file directly into the conference paper submission system at least one week prior to the start of the conference.
-While instructions were provided by email, you may also access the system directly using the same link you used to submit your paper:
+Upload the Poster PDF file directly into the paper submission system at least one week prior to the start of the meeting.
+While instructions were provided by email, you may also access the system directly with the same link you used to submit your paper: